-Advantages of Buying a Mattress on the Internet
+Advantages of Buying a Bed on the Internet

-- You don’t have a salesman trying to convince you to purchase a mattress you know may not be good for you.
+You don’t have a salesman trying to convince you to purchase a bed you know may not be good for you.

-So, When Do You Need a New Mattress?
+So, When Do You Need a New Bed?

-The best mattress for the price is the one that has a mix of comfort and affordability.
+A good quality cushion usually has a mix of comfort and affordability.
 In essence, it provides comfort without costing much.
-Portability can also be considered because a mattress that is adaptable to other functions is great.
-At the end of the day, individual comfort is the most important pre-requisite for the best mattress for the money.
+Portability can also be considered because a bedding that is adaptable to other functions is great.
+At the end of the day, individual comfort is the most important pre-requisite for a good bed.

-Different types of mattresses exist; some are firm, while others are not so firm.
-Sizes also vary as well as mattress thickness (which ranges from four to 18 inches).
+Different types of cushions exist on the market; some are firm, while others are not so firm.
+Sizes also vary as well as thickness (which ranges from four to 18 inches).
 I examine some of them below.
-In this context, types of mattresses refer to the mattress source of support.
+In this context, types of beds refer to the source of support.

 Latex foam cushions are some of the healthiest and eco-friendly mattresses available.
 They are made from a material that originates from the sap of the rubber tree.
 Even though they’ve been around since the 1950’s, they don’t provide as much comfort as Memory Foam.

-Just like the memory foam, latex foam mattresses are hypo-allergenic and highly recommended for people who suffer respiratory problems (such as Asthma).
+Just like memory foam, latex foam beds are hypo-allergenic and highly recommended for people who suffer respiratory problems (such as Asthma).
 They come in different layers and quality (depending on the thickness of the layer of latex used).
 The greater the quality of latex used, the more luxurious the bedding will feel.
-Just like Memory Foam, Latex foam do not need to be turned even though they are probably a little cooler than Memory Foam.
+Like Memory Foam, Latex foam do not need to be turned even though they are probably a little cooler than former.

-Latex foam comes in two types: Natural and Blended Latex.
+Latex foam is available in two types: Natural and Blended Latex.
 Both types can be made using two manufacturing processes (known as the Dunlop and Talalay) The Dunlop process has existed for many decades, while Talalay is newer.
-Latex mattresses made with the Dunlop technology are firm and responsive to the body while Talalay latex is softer than Dunlop.
+Latex cushions made with the Dunlop technology are firm and responsive to the body while Talalay latex is softer than Dunlop.

 I call the Futon a multi-functional bedding (you can convert it into a seater during the day and use it to sleep at night).
 This type of mattress is usually placed in beds that fold up for easy storage; futons are fabric stuffed with synthetic or natural materials that bend easily.
 Alongside convertible beds, the Futon solves the problem of small apartment spaces or an extra guest bed.
 It is popular among college students and people with a preference for convertible furniture.